Bas15/AI_image_generator/README.md

 # AI_image_generator

- A static web app that utilizes openAi image generating Api you can input what type of image you want and select preferred size
+ A static web app that utilizes openAi image generating Api.
+ You can input what type of image you want and select preferred size

  To test
 (https://ai-image-gen-1.onrender.com/)